Port Blandford

 Port Blandford is a town in eastern Newfoundland, Newfoundland and Labrador, Canada.
 It is in Division No. 7 on Clode Sound.
 The population in 1940 was 539, and increased to 631 by 1956.

+The community of Muddy Brook is also a part of the town of Port Blandford.

 Climate

 Port Blandford has a humid continental climate typical of the island of Newfoundland.
 It is wet, snowy, highly seasonal and retains warm summers and cold winter nights coupled with relatively mild winter days.